Skills to put on CV (2025)

 skills to put on cv

-To help you tailor your application effectively, let’s explore key CV skill examples categorised by industry.
+To help you tailor your application effectively, let’s explore key CV skill examples categorised by different industries.

 • Financial Modelling